 Keys to Successful Job Rotation

-- Job Rotation must start with an end goal.
-The goal of the job rotation determines the job changes.
-Thus, if a department in which every employee is cross-trained to do every job is the goal, a careful structuring of the rotation must occur.
+The goal of job rotation determines the job changes.
+Thus, if a department in which every employee is cross-trained to do every job is the goal, careful structuring of the rotation must occur.
 If the development of individual employees, for eventual promotion, to advance the employees' career options, to avoid job boredom, or to create backup help for vacation times, is the goal, the job rotation plans will differ.
 Effective job rotation specifies the goal to start.

 - gains knowledge and skills by learning different jobs that require new skills and provide different responsibilities.